ChristopheHvd/agent_commercial/README.md

 ## 📌 Overview

 This **n8n workflow** is an AI-powered orchestrator agent for managing **meeting room booking requests** in a business hotel context.
-It processes incoming client emails, extracts booking details, checks room availability, creates or updates reservations, generates quotes, and drafts a professional reply email in French.
+It processes incoming client emails, extracts booking details, checks room availability, creates or updates reservations, generates quotes or invoices, and drafts a professional reply email in French.

 ---